 2. Time is Money (And You’re Wasting It In The ER!)

 Emergency room overcrowding is becoming an increasingly prevalent problem.
 The average wait for emergency room care was at least 46.5 minutes to 58.1 minutes in 2009, the Centers for Disease Control and Prevention (CDC) reveals.
 What’s more, that wait time has likely increased in recent years.
-The average wait time and treatment time for urgent care facilities is approximately 60 minutes.
-Like the emergency room, most walk in facilities are open nontraditional hours, including nights, weekends, and holidays.
+The average wait time and treatment time for urgent care facilities are approximately 60 minutes.
+Like the emergency room, most walk-in facilities are open nontraditional hours, including nights, weekends, and holidays.
 Some urgent care facilities are also open round-the-clock, or 24 hours a day.

 3. Urgent Care Staff Members Are Qualified To Treat Serious Injuries

 There is a troubling misconception that emergency rooms and hospitals are the only facilities capable of treating semi-serious injuries, such as strains and sprains.
 That isn’t true.
 Urgent care doctors and staff are highly qualified, and most centers are equipped with the adequate tools to diagnose and treat concussions, strains, sprains, lacerations, food poisoning, and more.